Last Updated on 12 November 2024 by Cycloscope

 Bicycle touring Kyushu islands

-Coming from Kumamoto we finally hit the coast around Uto, the vegetation is tropical, the sea not much yet.
+Coming from Kumamoto we finally hit the coast around Uto, the vegetation is tropical, but the sea is not much yet.
 It’s a peninsular area with shallow muddy water and many fishing boats.

 The first Amakusa Islands – Nagaura and Ueshima

-The landscape is constantly changing, hills covered in lush green forests, cliff and then, white sea stacks, beaches of all kinds, sleepy villages small fishing ports and Shinto shrines.
+The landscape is constantly changing, hills covered in lush green forests, cliffs and then, white sea stacks, beaches of all kinds, sleepy villages small fishing ports, and Shinto shrines.

 Many birds of prey, buzzards, eagles, and falcons, circle above our heads.
 We take another swim, naked on a pebble beach.
 Then there is a climb in the forest, full of streams and rivers.
 Going down again towards the sea we are greeted by rice paddies and fields.